Ed94/gencpp/docs/Parsing.md

 # Parsing

 The library features a naive parser tailored for only what the library needs to construct the supported syntax of C++ into its AST.

 This parser does not, and should not do the compiler's job.
 By only supporting this minimal set of features, the parser is kept (so far) around 5000 loc.

 You can think of this parser of a frontend parser vs a semantic parser.
 Its intuitively similar to WYSIWYG.
 What you precerive as the syntax from the user-side before the compiler gets a hold of it, is what you get.

-The parsing implementation supports the following for the user:
+User exposed interface:

 ```cpp
 CodeClass       parse_class        ( StrC class_def       );